 John Mainey is a retired Operations executive.
 During his 42-year career with IBM, Solectron, and Flextronics, the positions he held included Vice President of Supply Chain for the Americas, Vice President of Operations, and Site General Manager for facilities in Austin, Texas, Creedmoor, North Carolina, and Charlotte, North Carolina.

 John is a native New Yorker but lived in Austin, Texas for 18 years before moving to his current home in Wake Forest, North Carolina in 2004.
 He is married to his wife Terri and has 3 children.
-John now spends his time giving back to the community through his involvement in the Chordoma Foundation, Christ Our Hope PCA Church, the Granville County United Way, and Adaptive Design North Carolina.
+John now spends his time giving back to the community through his involvement in the Chordoma Foundation, Christ Our Hope PCA Church, the Granville County United Way, and Made4Me.

 John’s son Charles (Chuck) died of chordoma in January 2014 after courageously fighting the disease for almost 15 years.

 Noreen Potempa has dedicated her career to educating children and promoting inclusion and equity within schools.
 Noreen lives in a northern suburb of Chicago, IL with her husband, Mick, who beat clival chordoma in 2013.
 During Mick’s treatment, Noreen became a strong advocate for him, as well as the entire chordoma community.
 In the ensuing years, Noreen has been instrumental in creating a signature One-in-a-Million Benefit in support of the Chordoma Foundation and chordoma research.
 The two benefits held thus far have raised more than $80,000.
 Noreen was an elementary school teacher for more than 30 years and currently serves on the Board of Trustees of North Shore Country Day School.
 She is actively involved in other philanthropic pursuits, including Bear Necessities Pediatric Cancer Foundation and the Chicago Botanic Garden.